Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Non-construction of Gibbs measures in the strong coupling regime

-\noi Hence, we can refer to the measure $ \rhoo_\dl$ in \eqref{sigmafine} as a $\s$-finite version of the Gibbs measure $\rhoo$.
-Notice that obtaining the weak convergence presented in Proposition \ref{PROP:nutame} and constructing a $\s$-finite version $\rhoo_\dl$ of the Gibbs measure $\rhoo$ require that one has to start with a tamed version $\nuu_{N,\dl}$ (i.e.~$\dl > 0$) of the truncated Gibbs measures $\rhoo_{N}$.
+\noi Consequently, we can refer to the measure $\rhoo_\delta$ in \eqref{sigmafine} as a $\sigma$-finite version of the Gibbs measure $\rhoo$.

-We now turn to the next proposition which shows that the $\s$-finite version $\rhoo_\dl$ of the Gibbs measure $\rhoo$, constructed in \eqref{sigmafine}, cannot be normalized into a probability measure when the coupling effect is sufficiently strong (i.e.~$|\ld|\gg 1$).
+We now turn to the next proposition, which shows that the $\sigma$-finite version $\rhoo_\delta$ of the Gibbs measure $\rhoo$, constructed in \eqref{sigmafine}, cannot be normalized into a probability measure when the coupling effect is strong $|\lambda| \gg 1$.

 \begin{proposition} Let $|\ld| \gg 1$ and $K>0$.
 Given $\delta > 0$, let $\nuu_\delta$ be the measure constructed in Proposition~\ref{PROP:nutame} and let $\rhoo_\dl$ be as in \eqref{sigmafine}.
 Then, we have